LucasDelfino92/morrowindsharp/btb.md

 Game mechanics | Attribute uncap | Allows levelling of the eight main attributes past 100. **Balanced Passive Races and Birthsigns** benefits from the use of this patch.
 Game mechanics | Skill uncap | Allows levelling of player skills past 100. **Balanced Passive Races and Birthsigns** benefits from the use of this patch.
 Mod specific | Weapon resistance change | Enchanted weapons no longer bypass the "normal weapon resistance" that many daedra possess. **Enchanted Weapon Resistance** requires this patch for it to work.

-# CHANGELOG

-02-10-2022
-- Removed **Poison Crafting Patch** option from the BAIN installer.

-02-06-2022
-- Removed **Class-Conscious Character Progression** as it has been included in the add-on guide.

-01-28-2022
-- Updated **BTBGI (Necro Edit) Tweaked** installation instructions.

-12-20-2021
-- Moved almost all mods to the Morrowind# Add-on guide.
-This is now a BTBGI exclusive guide.

 [<< Back to Readme](https://github.com/Sigourn/morrowind-sharp/blob/master/readme.md)
 [<< Back to Setup](https://github.com/Sigourn/morrowind-sharp/blob/master/setup.md)